 The Museum is a part of the Department of Social Anthropology, and is located on the Downing site, adjacent to the Department of Archaeology.
-The Museum was established in 1884 and is still housed in its 1916 building, with three floors displaying renowned archaeological and anthropological collections from around the world.
-The collections have recently been Designated of National Importance and the Museum was a finalist in the Art Fund 2013 Museum of the Year competition.
+The Museum was established in 1884 and is still housed in its 1916 building, with three floors displaying renowned archaeological and anthropological collections from around the world, which are Designated of National Importance.